-INCOMING FRESHMEN should apply for scholarships using the Application Form at this link: Download the application form here.
-Application deadline is April 15, 2014.
+INCOMING FRESHMEN and TRANSFER STUDENTS should apply for scholarships using the Application Form at this link: Download the application form here.
+Application deadline is February 1, 2015.

 INCOMING FRESHMEN may also apply for the financial need based H.Y.
 Price Scholarship.
-For 2014-2015 one H.Y.
+For 2015-2016 one H.Y.
 Price Scholarship is available through the College of Visual & Performing Arts (CVPA) to an incoming student (and renewable via re-application in three consecutive years of academic study in the School of Art).
 These applications are reviewed in School of Art (SOA) and one "nomination" goes up to the SOA Director to forward to CVPA.
 Nominations of students for the HY Price Scholarship is based on financial need, character and desire for education are primary criteria.
 For consideration, applicants must also have completed a Free Application for Financial Student Aid (FAFSA) online application at www.fafsa.ed.gov by February 1st.
 The application form for this scholarship will be posted here soon.

 Other Financial Aid